-According to a March 2024 review of current waste water usage and projected allocations for vested developments, the ability to provide adequate waste water services will be quickly outpaced by the construction of new residential properties.
+According to a March 2024 review of current water & waste water usage and projected allocations for vested developments, the ability to provide adequate water & waste water services will be quickly outpaced by the construction of new residential properties.
 Given the condition of lands in Camden County according to the Albemarle Regional Health System, the use of traditional septic systems are difficult to permit.
 Additionally, septic systems have proven to be a health and safety concern when they are not maintained properly and fail.
 The use of central sewer protects the health, safety, and welfare of current and future residents.
+Additional production capacity at the water plant will be needed as well.
+Built in capacity can be created with the construction of clear well storage, but the water plant will need to increase production to keep up with future demands.
 The County is obligated to provide services to vested properties and needs time to construct adequate facilities before considering additional users.